13 Incredibly Common Mistakes People Make in Their Wills

 Elnur/Adobe Woman with pile of paperwork

-A will is an important legal document and you should treat it as such.
-Put it in a safe place, somewhere an executor will be able to easily get to it if needed.
+A will is an important legal document, so you should treat it as such.
+Put it in a safe place, somewhere an executor can easily get to it if needed.

 Bottom line